 Programs and Degrees

-Here are the most common degrees for becoming a Telecommunications Engineer. a Bachelor's is usually recommended and specifically a degree or coursework that prepares you for the particular field, see below.
+Here are the most common degrees for becoming a Telecommunications Engineer. a is usually recommended and specifically a degree or coursework that prepares you for the particular field, see below.

-Highest Education Among Telecommunications Engineer
+Highest Education Among Telecommunications Engineers

 - 6.7% Doctorate